title: Create your minimum dapp on Tezos authors: "Benjamin Fuentes" last_update: date: 22 May 2024

 taq generate types ./app/src

-1. Back to your frontend app, run the dev server.
+1. Back to your frontend app, and run the dev server.

 cd app